American Water FREQUENTLY ASKED QUESTIONS

 Puddles

-There are approximately 53,000 community water systems that service as many as 8 million people and as few as a dozen.
-Many of these systems are within 5 miles from each other and serve populations less than 10,000.
-In rural areas, millions of residents depend on private wells dug in their own properties for fresh water, and use septic systems to dispose of wastewater.
+There are approximately 53,000 water systems across the U.S., that service as few as a dozen people to as many as eight million.
+Many of these systems are within 5 miles of each other and serve populations less than 10,000.
+In rural areas, millions of residents depend on private wells dug in their own properties for fresh water and use septic systems to dispose of wastewater.
 Municipally owned systems are responsible for the water services for about 85% of the population, with private companies serving most of the remainder.
-Privately owned companies range from small business enterprises to large corporations with publicly traded stock.
-In some areas, Public-Private partnerships have been formed between private-sector companies and municipalities to handle water treatment, delivery and wastewater service.
+Privately owned companies range from small businesses to large publicly owned corporations.
+In some areas, Public-Private partnerships have been formed between private-sector companies and municipalities to address water treatment, delivery, and wastewater service.

 About Water